VNKTSH00/CsNotes/Bash.md

-        cd ..           -  go to the parent directory (one level) cd ~            -  go to the home directory cd /            -  go to the root directory mkdir               -  create a new directory
+        cd ..           -  go to the parent directory (one level) cd ~            -  go to the home directory cd /            -  go to the root directory find                -  list all the directories with their paths mkdir               -  create a new directory
     mkdir /path         -  creates a directory in the specified path mkdir -p            -  create any necessary parent directory